a45s67/Pikachu-Volleyball-P2P-exe/Readme.md

 > + "connect.dll" is the compiled output of project "connect" in "connect/" with Visual Studio.
 This is writen by myself, I think it is safe(?)

+> + If you don't have your own IP, you can regist a google cloud VM, it owns IP.
+Then use some tools like [frp](https://github.com/fatedier/frp) to bind your port to the VM.

 ## Change Log
 - 2020/6/26